Tahinli/Shells/README.md

   >--chad.sh

-    | It's a script that let user to select between wayland and x11 easily.
+    | It's a script that let user to select between wayland and x11 easily for autologin in lightdm.